 In addition to the time requesters save, think about technicians.
 They’re processing numerous requests and communication with employees.
 The last thing they need is a flood of emails checking for updates on requests piling up in their queue.
 The most effective use of their time is resolving tickets and fulfilling requests, not emailing about resolving tickets and fulfilling requests.

 It’s time to stop drowning in project management and communication tools.
 Connect all of those unorganized data factories through a single service platform.
-Schedule a demo to see how Samanage can create a customized service experience tailored to your organization’s business goals.
+Start a free trial to see how SolarWinds® Service Desk can create a customized service experience tailored to your organization’s business goals.